webmeshproj/operator/README.md

 ```

 Example manifests can be found in the [`config/samples`](config/samples/) directory.
-To bootstrap a new mesh, you can create a `WebMesh` resource:
+To bootstrap a new mesh, you can create a `Mesh` resource:

 ```bash
 $ kubectl apply -f config/samples/mesh_v1_mesh.yaml